MechanisM/redis-completion/docs/api.rst

 API
 ===

-.. py:module:: redis_completion.engine

-.. py:class:: RedisEngine(gram_lengths=None, min_length=2, prefix='ac', stop_words=None, terminator='^', **conn_kwargs)
+.. py:class:: RedisEngine(min_length=2, prefix='ac', stop_words=None, \

-    :param gram_lengths: a 2-tuple containing the min and max lengths of n-grams to generate.
-The default is (2, 3), meaning that the phrase "Autocomplete with redis" would become ``[autocomplete with], [autocomplete with redis], [with redis], [redis]``
+                          cache_timeout=300, **conn_kwargs)

-    :param min_length: the minimum length a phrase has to be to return meaningful search results
+    :param integer min_length: the minimum length a phrase has to be to return meaningful search results
-    :param prefix: a prefix used for all keys stored in Redis to allow multiple "indexes" to exist and to make deletion easier.
+    :param string prefix: a prefix used for all keys stored in Redis to allow multiple "indexes" to exist and to make deletion easier.
-    :param stop_words: a ``set()`` of stop words to remove from index/search data
+    :param set stop_words: a ``set`` of stop words to remove from index/search data
-    :param terminator: a character used internally to represent that a given ``ZSET`` matches a phrase in the index
+    :param integer cache_timeout: how long to keep around search results
     :param conn_kwargs: any named parameters that should be used when connecting to Redis, e.g. ``host='localhost', port=6379``